Partnering for Recovery: Aviv Clinics and Koterra Partner to Offer PTSD and TBI Treatment for Veterans

 Aviv Clinics’ approach entails a three-step process:

-1. In-depth medical assessment: We diagnose the severity of the brain injury using the most advanced brain imaging tests suited to your needsperfusion MRI, fMRI, and/or SPECT.
-Our medical team also conducts physical, cognitive, and neurological tests to assess the suitability for our program.
+1. Medical assessment: We can diagnose the severity of the brain injury using the most advanced brain imaging tests suited to your needs, including MRI and/or SPECT.
+Our medical team also conducts physical, cognitive, and neurological tests to assess each potential client’s suitability for our program.

-2. Tailored program: We use your results to develop a personalized, comprehensive therapy plan.
+2. Tailored program: Our multidisciplinary clinical team uses your assessment results to develop a personalized, comprehensive therapy plan.
 This plan can include cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy (HBOT) sessions.

-3. Post-assessment and evaluation: At the conclusion of your Aviv Medical Program, you’ll receive a detailed report of your results, including any cognitive and physical improvements.
-We repeat the tests from the initial assessment to measure your progress and make recommendations for ongoing progress.
+3. Post-assessment and evaluation: At your request, we can repeat the tests from the initial assessment to measure your progress and make recommendations for ongoing progress.
+After your post-assessment, you’ll receive a detailed report of your results, including any cognitive and physical improvements.

 Watch Cindy’s Remarkable Story